 Another interesting observation has been that the beacons that have the strongest signals aren’t necessarily the ones using the most battery power.
 Design of aspects, such as the antenna, contribute to power efficiency.

-We now offer case-by-case beacon battery use testing.
+We also offer ad-hoc beacon battery use testing.